-DAL / LENTIL CURRY BECAME A PART OF MY DAILY LIFE RIGHT FROM WHEN I STARTED TO HAVE SOLID FOOD!
+DAL / LENTIL CURRY BECAME A PART OF MY DAILY LIFE SINCE I STARTED TO HAVE SOLID FOOD!

-There was no social media then, neither the tagline "Dal, the ultimate Comfort Food"!
-Socialisation in those days meant cooking a special dish in bulk and distributing it to the neighbourhood homes, neighbourly women chitchatting in the evening for sometime.
-Their was a seasonal dal, "Garui er Dal" that would come from our landlord's home.
-We are Bangals but this did not happen in our family!
+Social Media wasn't there in those days, neither the tagline "Dal, the ultimate Comfort Food"!
+Socialisation in those days meant cooking a special dish in bulk, distribute it to the neighbourhood homes, the neighbourhood women chitchatting in the evening for sometime.
+I remember a seasonal dal, "Garui er Dal" would come from our landlord's home.
+Though we are "Bangals", this did not happen in our family!
 The relationship with the landlady was really good, with the family too.
-They got scared when we were not leaving even after staying over a decade!
+They got scared when we did not vacate after over a decade!
 At this juncture in life, I feel it was our parent's fault forcefully staying there for 19 years!
-So, Dal was in it's own right a part of life.
-It may not be so that all Bengali Homes cooked dal every day but maximum of the families did!
+Anyway, coming to Dal, it was a part of life.
+It may not be that all the Bengali Homes cooked dal every day, the maximum of them did!
 Our family definitely did.
 T's mother did not, going out for chat sessions or calling in friends would have got delayed else.
-Her daughter got to be more like our family; after office she would be at home and devote her time entirely up keeping her household.
+She did a lot for people is true.
+Her daughter is more like our family; after office she would be at home and devote her time entirely up-keeping her household.
 In fact, both of her boy & girl have known the value of money, keeps away from unnecessary talks; unlike her!
 But she hardly used to cook eversince I entered their home.
 There was a whole timer, young girl who would cook daily, she would cook dal because some of us needed it.
 I was learning to cook then and refused to cook unless I was given full freedom in the kitchen; which mother-in-laws hardly can!
-Yes, my brother's wife stays with our mother but our mother does not sit and give dictates; she works all day, but until the afternoon.
+Yes, my brother's wife stays with our mother but our mother is super active until the afternoon.
 After her late lunch, she would switch on the television and sleep, wake, again sleep until the dinner time!
-Moreover, my brother's wife stays mostly with her ailing parents, she need not have to do much for our mother; who by God's Grace is too active till date!
+Moreover, my brother's wife stays mostly with her ailing parents, she need not have to do much for our mother; who by God's Grace manages everything well!
 The lady was saying she too needs dal every day!
 Right, I remember now!
-Twenty Three years I am out of that home, I hardly can remember the nitty gritty!
+Twenty Three years I am out of that home, I cannot remember the nitty gritty!
 Since the brother's marriage, I have taken a stand I would not interfere much in that home's affairs!

 HOW DO I ENJOY MY DAL?

 Since this morning, I was restless!
-There came a mechanic too, the clock struck 2 pm & I felt I must go for a swim.
-Too hungry did I feel, had quite a few ribbon twists!
-This is where I go wrong and unable to resist!
+There came a mechanic too, the clock struck 2 pm, I felt I must go for a swim.
+Too hungry I was, had few ribbon twists!
+This is where I go wrong, unable to resist!
 Around 4 pm, I had the above lunch!
 Now Cristine went to get either chicken or veg pies for both of us to have with our hot beverages.
 I would have Kopi Halia Kosong / Ginger Coffee without sugar & milk!
 For dinner?
 Luchi & Lobia Curry; the latter was cooked last to last Saturday, would get spoilt!
 We need to finish the cooked food before cooking some soups!

 WHAT IS THIS GREEN TOMATO DAL?